Hyperbolic Embeddings in Toric Geometry: Effectivity and Deformation Stability: Kobayashi Hyperbolicity and Hyperbolic Embeddings

-{A complex manifold $X$ is said to be Kobayashi–hyperbolic if the Kobayashi pseudo-distance $d_X$ on $X$ is in fact a topological distance.
-Given a complex manifold X and its complex submanifold $Y$ with the closure $\overline{Y}$, we say that $Y$ is hyperbolically embedded in $X$ if, for any two distinct points $p,q \in \overline{Y}$, there exist two neighborhoods $U_p, U_q$ of $p,q$ satisfying $d_Y(U_p,U_q)>0$ \cite[Chapter 3.3]{KobayashiShoshichi98}.
-If $Y\hookrightarrow X$ is a Kobayashi hyperbolic embedding, then $Y$ must be Kobayashi hyperbolic.
-However, the converse is not true. \cite[Example 3.3.10]{KobayashiShoshichi98}.
-In this paper, the deformation of a Kobayashi hyperbolic embedding from a complement of toric divisor in toric variety to toric variety is investigated. }
+Let $X$ be a complex manifold and $Y\subset X$ a complex submanifold, with closure $\overline{Y}\subset X$.
+Following \cite[Chapter~3.3]{KobayashiShoshichi98}, we say that $Y$ is \emph{Kobayashi hyperbolically embedded} in $X$ if for any two distinct points $p,q\in\overline{Y}$ there exist neighborhoods $U_p$ of $p$ and $U_q$ of $q$ such that

-{ Kobayashi hypothesized \cite{ShoshichiKobayashi05} that a very general hypersurface of degree $2n+1$ or greater in $\bb P^{n+1}$ and the complement of a very general hypersurface of degree $2n+1$ or greater in $\bb P^{n}$ are Kobayashi-hyperbolic.
-Regarding Kobayashi's conjecture, hyper-surface and complement of hypersurface differ in compactness, resulting in distinct deformation behavior for the Kobayashi–Royden metric.
-Whereas a Kobayashi–Royden metric is continuous in the parameters of a complex manifold's deformation for compact hyperbolic complex manifolds, only upper–continuity of the Kobayashi–Royden metric under deformation is established \cite{KalkaM76,WrightMarcus77} for noncompact complex manifolds.
-In addition, as Zaidenberg observed \cite{DemaillyJean-Pierre20}, a smooth deformation of a complement of a union of $2n+1$ hyperplanes in $\bb P^{n}$ is not necessarily Kobayashi-hyperbolic, and the deformation issue in the noncompact setting is extremely nontrivial.}

-{ In this paper, the deformation theorems of algebraic divisors on an algebraic torus whose complements are Kobayashi hyperbolically embedded in a toric projective variety are demonstrated.
-By applying our theorems, we investigate in detail the deformation behavior of toric surfaces and toric threefolds, including:}